 Apple Approves Google Voice Apps and BASIC Interpreter in C64

-As we described before, Apple's loosened approval policies have opened the gate for several apps that were previously denied admission into the App Store.
-This weekend Apple has approved updated versions of C64, GV Mobile +, and GV Connect.
+, Apple's loosened approval policies have opened the gate for several apps that were previously denied admission into the App Store.
+This weekend Apple has approved updated versions of C64

 C64 is a fully licensed Commodore 64 emulator that was originally rejected due to the inclusion of a BASIC interpreter.
 The application was subsequently approved after the developers removed BASIC.
 Apple's rules changed earlier this month opening the door to interpreted code in certain circumstances.